Off-Leash Dogs And Beginner DriversJanuary 29, 2018 2020-05-13 9:21

 After your dog has enjoyed all the enticing, but fairly repetitive options that his new-found freedom offers him, he will look for the new kick (remember: dogs are experience junkies).
 This is where you come in.

 (Need ideas?
-Our Outdoor Focus and Games Online Class has 10 weeks of recall games!)
+Our Outdoor Focus and Games Online Class has Lifetime access of recall games!)

 Unfortunately (though understandably), many owners do not want to go through that period of the obsessed teenage driver.
 If a dog, turned loose for the first time, loses his mind (and chances are he will), he is put back on leash for life with the decision that he is simply “not controllable”.